fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 you can use an inline formula $$\forall x \in R$$ like this one

 ```
-or display a centerd formula like this
+or display a centered formula like this

 $$
 M = \left( \begin{array}{ccc}